Large Language Models, scientific knowledge and factuality: A framework to streamline human expert evaluation: Discussion

-\textbf{Output not focused on fungi despite the prompt context.} In the case of Ergosterol, which is a compound widely known for its significance in the scientific community, the LLM specifically trained for the bio-domain (BioGPT-Large) outperforms the rest (\ref{itm:RQ3}).
-It generated seven factual Ergosterol-fungus relations from 11 prompts.
+In the case of Ergosterol, which is a compound widely known for its significance in the scientific community, the LLM specifically trained for the bio-domain (BioGPT-Large) outperforms the rest (RQ3).
+It generated seven factual Ergosterol-fungus relations from 11 prompts (Table A.8).
 For the other models, the relation to fungus was either minimally addressed or not considered at all, particularly for the models that have generally demonstrated superior efficacy (i.e., GPT-4 with 0/11 and ChatGPT with 4/11 factual responses).
 We observe that GPT-4 and ChatGPT focus on Ergosterol's biosynthesis in fungi and relevance as an antifungal target, rather than on the producing fungi, despite the prompt that explicitly defines such context.
 Importantly, these two models do not generate text as a continuation of the prompt, but they generate new paragraphs.